AvinashS97/reactJs/src/source.md

   Assuming a route pattern like /posts/:postId is matched by /posts/123 then params.postId will be "123".

-# V87: Handle Contact Form Data with React Touter From Component & Action
+# V87: Handle Contact Form Data with React router From Component & Action

 If you want to send form data to a backend API, you should use method="POST".